 It doesn't matter what else you do or type with the remote.
 As long as you type in the service code in the correct order, the Advanced Settings option will become visible.

-Image 10-54 Example of the Maintenance menu, with the Advanced menu unlocked
+Image 10-67 Example of the Maintenance menu, with the Advanced menu and Remote access menu unlocked

-The Advanced Settings menu item will remain visible until you leave the Maintenance menu.
+The Advanced Settings and Remote access menu items will remain visible until you leave the Maintenance menu.